Community Speed Watch

 - The opportunity for residents to increase road safety in their area, and support activities to reduce road traffic collisions and injuries.

-If you are interesting in forming or joining a community speedwatch group, please email email@example.com
+If you are interested in forming or joining a Community Speed Watch group, please email email@example.com

 For a brief video demonstration on how to correctly complete the activity log and minimise the chance of it being rejected, please click here (YouTube).

 Below is a dashboard which demonstrates the effectiveness of Community Speed Watch groups in Essex.
 To understand how to navigate the dashboard, here is a quick guide: